A Dynkin Game with Independent Processes and Incomplete Information: Introduction

-In this paper, we study precisely this case.
-Namely, we consider a two-player, nonzero-sum Dynkin game in which each player has access only to his own process, modeled by a Brownian motion.
-The player, who decides to stop first, gets a reward based on the stopping position.
-We introduce our model formally in Section 2.
-In section 3, we investigate and classify all possible Nash equilibria in such a setting, depending on the growth properties of the reward function $f(\cdot)$.
-To obtain our main results, we reduce the Dynkin game under consideration to a novel optimal stopping problem, whose discount function depends on the distribution of the optimal stopping time.
-To the best of our knowledge such optimal stopping problems, which are of separate and independent interest, have not been studied in the literature.
+The structure of the paper is as follows.
+We introduce our model formally in Section \ref{model}.
+In Section \ref{sec_main_results}, we formulate our main results and outline the proofs, which are carried out in Section \ref{sec_proof_of_main_thm}.
+In particular, we investigate and classify possible Nash equilibria in the setting of Section \ref{model}, depending on the growth properties of the reward function $f(\cdot)$.
+To obtain our main results, we reduce the Dynkin game under consideration to an optimal stopping problem of a novel type, with a discount function depending on the distribution of the optimal stopping time.
+To the best of our knowledge such optimal stopping problems with ``endogenous discounting'', which are of separate and independent interest, have not been studied in the literature.
+Our methods for studying this problem rely mainly on the asymptotic analysis of the players' reward functions, which we carry out using several tools from stochastic analysis.
+In Section \ref{sec_extensions}, we discuss several immediate ramifications of our main results, including the classification of all Nash equilibria in the case where $f(\cdot)$ is affine, and establish several extensions, including generalizations of our results to the setting of different reward functions for each player, $n$--player games, and to games which permit mixed strategies.
+Section \ref{sec_technical_proofs} presents three technical lemmas used in the proof of the main results.
+We conclude by discussing further potential extensions in Section \ref{sec_future_research}.